ollls/zio-quartz-ee/README.md

 * Carefully crafted logging for connection pooling/caching to see different Layer of the same class.
 For example: ResPool[HttpClient] vs ResPool[LDAPClient]

 <i>
-Future plan are to provide OAUTH2 client filter example, connection limiter and fast in-memory data table.
+Future plans are to provide OAUTH2 client filter example, connection limiter and fast in-memory data table.
 Web filters on zio-tls-http are comoosable with <>
 </i>